-In infrastructure and wind industry we see a higher requirement of bolt loads and special multistage tensioners are available for these bolts.
+In the infrastructure and wind industry, we see a higher requirement of bolt loads and special multistage tensioners are available for these bolts.
 However, these tensioners are taller although small in dia and the bolt protrusion above the nut has to be controlled.

 Bolt tensioning tools can be ganged together to enable multiple bolts to be tightened simultaneously, to the same high and accurate pre-load.
 This is particularly useful when compressing gaskets in pipeline or pressure vessel flanged connections.
 The high load developed by the multiple bolts tensioning tools is evenly distributed around the joint causing the gasket to flow into the surface irregularities of the flange giving a much better seal.